menaie/menaie/README.md

 - 👋 Hi, I’m @menaie 🇧🇷
 - 👀 I’m interested in GNU/Linux
 - 🌱 I’m currently learning how to do a Linux distro
-- 💞️ I’m looking to collaborate on nothing because i don't have time and don't know any coding
-- 📫 How to reach me: discord "menai_98"
+- 📫 How to reach me: e-mail "arraylinux@proton.me"
-- 😄 Pronouns: whatever
-- ⚡ Fun fact: i have a bad laptop

 <!---
 menaie/menaie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.